-Keeping a record of your hours and turning them in by the deadline each year is very important.
+Keeping a record of your hours and entering them into the Online Reporting System by the deadline each year is very important.
 Not only do these records allow for recognition of volunteers for their hard work, but they are also invaluable for program evaluation.This provides a record of the many ways MGVs serve the public.
 Local and state governments, which fund the program, are very interested in how effectively UW-Extension uses tax revenues.
-Consequently detailed records benefit both the MG Program and its clients.
+Consequently, detailed records benefit both the MG Program and its clients.

 Couldn’t Complete All Your Hours?

 If you are unable to complete the minimum number of hours for recertification, you can complete a one year exemption request form and submit it to your local county in order to receive MG Program Office communications for the following year.
 It is expected you will resume normal participation and submit hours the following year.
 All other requirements (including the CBC and MRT) must be met to be eligible.